Power and politics in global health

 Academic programmes and courses

-- The UiO Centre for Global Health
+- SUM4023 - The Political Economy of Global Health

 The Research Group convenes a Network for Social Science in Norwegian Global Health Research open to anyone interested in how social science perspectives can advance Norwegian global health research and policy.